Newly diagnosed with Crohn's or Colitis

 • You’ll have had different medical tests to help doctors diagnose your condition.
 The same tests help your IBD team check (monitor) your health and find the best treatment for you.
 Find out more in our information on Tests and investigations.

 You deserve the best quality of care.
-We’ve set out what good Crohn’s and Colitis care should look like in the IBD Standards, which has a section for the newly diagnosis.
+We’ve set out what good Crohn’s and Colitis care should look like in the IBD Standards, which has a section for people who are newly diagnosed.

 5. Know your treatment options